-POLICY OH C7 The local planning authority will seek to make Tree which they exist.

-Preservation Orders where necessary to protect all trees that are of significant importance to the environment in likely to result in damage to or loss of trees which make significant contributions to the character and appearance of the Old Harbour/Old Harbour Bay Local Planning
+POLICY OH C7 The local planning authority will seek to make Tree Preservation Orders where necessary to protect all trees that are of significant importance to the environment in which they exist.
+POLICY OH C8 Planning permission will not be given for developments likely to result in damage to or loss of trees which make significant contributions to the character and appearance of the Old Harbour/Old Harbour Bay Local Planning Area.